-- 1. Continue to fund, provide technical assistance and support in the 2025 DCSWCD/DEP contract on the Medium Hydraulic Structure Study SMIP contract to evaluate watershed culverts for hydraulic capacity and prioritize them for upgrade through the SMIP.
-(DCDPW, SCMPr Staff) - 2.
-Provide technical assistance and educational support to municipalities for sizing and the design of routine culvert replacements.
-(SCMPr Staff, DCDPW) - 3.
-Enable municipalities to apply for funding through the SMIP grants for infrastructure projects causing stream instability and/or water quality issues.
-(SCMPr Staff, DCDPW) - 4.
-Support the membership of and attend regular meetings of Municipal Highway Superintendents and keep them up to date on status of SWCD projects, training opportunities and flood recovery efforts. - Advise and assist WBDR and EBDR communities and the DCPD with updates to the local Highway Management Plans to address best management practices as they relate to roadway and stormwater infrastructure improvements.
-(SCMPr Staff, DCPD, DCDPW and EBDR communities) - Provide technical assistance to highway departments and DCDPW by reviewing potential stream crossings including; large culverts and bridges.
+- 4. Support the membership of and attend regular meetings of Municipal Highway Superintendents and keep them up to date on status of SWCD projects, training opportunities and flood recovery efforts. - 5.
+Advise and assist WBDR and EBDR communities and the DCPD with updates to the local Highway Management Plans to address best management practices as they relate to roadway and stormwater infrastructure improvements.
+(SCMPr Staff, DCPD, DCDPW and EBDR communities) - 6.
+Provide technical assistance to highway departments and DCDPW by reviewing potential stream crossings including; large culverts and bridges.
 (SCMPr Staff, DCDPW and EBDR communities) - 7.
-Continue to support best management practices for construction of stream crossings through the SMIP by allowing the acquisition of necessary equipment (i.e. dewatering pumps, hydroseeder, etc.) (SCMPr Staff, DCPD, DCDPW and PAC)

-H. Geomorphic Assessments at Bridges and Culverts Action Items:

-- Continue to support the Delaware County Department of Public Work's (DC DPW) evaluation of Medium Hydraulic Structures (culverts) funded through the Delaware Watershed Stream Management Implementation Program grants.
+Continue to support best management practices for construction of stream crossings through the SMIP by allowing the acquisition of necessary equipment (i.e. dewatering pumps, hydroseeder, etc.) (SCMPr Staff, DCPD, DCDPW and PAC) - H. Geomorphic Assessments at Bridges and Culverts Action Items: - 1.
+Continue to support the Delaware County Department of Public Work's (DC DPW) evaluation of Medium Hydraulic Structures (culverts) funded through the Delaware Watershed Stream Management Implementation Program grants.
 (SCMPr Program Coordinator, DCSWCD Engineering staff, DEP Project Manager and DEP Stream Engineering Coordinator and DCDPW) - 2.
 Continue to give advice and/or fund municipalities through the grants program for the replacement of publicly owned stream crossing structures that are causing stream instability and/or water quality issues.
-(SCMPr Staff)

-I. Continuation of Geomorphic Research / Assessments Action Items

-- 1. Perform Rosgen Level II assessment of Steele Brook in Delhi.
+(SCMPr Staff) - I. Continuation of Geomorphic Research / Assessments Action Items - 1.
+Perform Rosgen Level II assessment of Steele Brook in Delhi.
 (SCMPr Staff, Delhi Flood Commission) - 2.
 Identify other river segments requiring geomorphic assessment and management plans.
-(SCMPr Staff, as needed consulting services) - a.
-Stream Feature Inventory (SFI) completed in 2017 on Steele Brook and tributary to Elk Creek in the Town of Delhi.
+(SCMPr Staff , as needed consulting services) - a.
+Stream Feature Inventories (SFIs) completed in 2017 on Steele Brook and tributary to Elk Creek in the Town of Delhi. - b.

-- b.
 SFI completed in 2018 on Little Red Kill in the Town of Middletown - c.
 SFI completed in 2019 on Huntly Hollow in the Town of Colchester - d.
-Complete a minimum of 5 SFIs by December 31, 2022. - 3.
+SFI completed in 2020 on the West Branch Delaware River. - e.
+Complete a minimum of 6 SFIs by between 2018 and December 31, 2022. - f.
+Continue using nutrient loading estimates to prioritize SFIs and assessments - 3.
 Perform stream assessment and monitoring using a drone.
 (SCMPr Staff) - a.
+Project site monitoring and survey - 4.
+Continue bedload transport research in East Brook and its confluence with the West Branch Delaware River in the Village of Walton.

-Project site monitoring and survey - J. Adopt Principles of Stream Stewardship at the Municipal Level Action Items - 1.
+- J. Adopt Principles of Stream Stewardship at the Municipal Level Action Items - 1.
 Adoption completed for the following:

-Towns: Andes Bovina Deposit Colchester Franklin Halcott Hamden Harpersfield Kortright Masonville Meredith Middletown Roxbury Sidney Stamford Tompkins Walton
+Towns: Villages:

+Andes Delhi

+Bovina Hobart

+Deposit Margaretville

+Colchester Fleischmanns

+Franklin Stamford

+Halcott Walton

+Hamden

+Harpersfield

+Kortright

+Masonville

+Meredith

+Middletown

+Roxbury

+Sidney

+Stamford

+Tompkins

+Walton